aspiers/book-indices/README.md

     song, using my [PDFexploder
     tool](https://github.com/aspiers/PDFexploder).

+-   Use [Birdland Musician's Assistant](https://birdland.wrwetzel.com/) which is a Linux-based multimedia music viewer and library manager for music books in PDF form including fakebooks.

 -   Use https://github.com/neshanjo/fakebook-splitter which is based
     on NodeJS and `pdftk` so should work with Windows/Mac/Linux.